What is health anxiety?

 Ask for help

 Don’t suffer in silence.
-Talk to someone you trust, such as a friend or family member.
+Talk to someone you trust, such as a friend of family member.
 It can be helpful to confront your thoughts and talk them through with someone.

-Seeing a therapist can also help you work through thoughts and emotions around your health.
-This will help you control and reduce your health anxiety.
+Seeing a cognitive behaviour therapist or psychologist can help you work through thoughts and emotions around your health.
+This will ultimately help you control and reduce your health anxiety.

 If you’re worried about your mental health, our direct access service aims to provide you with the advice, support and treatment you need as quickly as possible.
 You’ll be able to get mental health advice and support usually without the need for a GP referral.
 Learn more today.